nesquikm/ohclays/README.md

 melos prepare
 ```

-This will install `serverpod_cli` and all dependencies, link all packages, and generate all necessary files and make you a cup of coffe.
+This will install `serverpod_cli` and all dependencies, link all packages, and generate all necessary files and make you a cup of coffee.
 Or tea.
 Or whatever you like. 🍷?

 Also `melos prepare` is a perfect command to run after pulling the project from the repository on CI.